lavaFrai/ZeppBand7OpenSDK/README.md

 1. i [directory?] - INIT generate new project template inside this directory.
 2. b [directory?] - BUILD build your project.
 Result file will appear in dist directory.
 3. r [directory?] - RUN build your project and run built application in emulator.
+4. s - STOP Stopping already started emulation.
-4. d [.bin file] - DECOMPILE unpack .bin of application into current directory.
+5. [.bin file] - DECOMPILE unpack .bin of application into current directory.

 If `directory` parameter unspecified or specified incorrect, using `current working directory`.
 Be careful.
 ## Realisation progress